Network Security

 Accepting the Reality

-The most important shift is cultural rather than technical: accepting that OT environments are not isolated and designing a security program accordingly.
-Organizations that continue to operate on the assumption that their OT network is air-gapped are choosing not to look — and are building security governance on a premise that an adversary with moderate reconnaissance capability can disprove in an afternoon.
+The most important shift is cultural, not technical: accepting that OT environments are not isolated and designing a security program accordingly.
+Organizations that continue to operate on the assumption that their OT network is air-gapped are choosing not to look, and they are building their entire security posture on a premise that an adversary with moderate reconnaissance capability can disprove in an afternoon.

 Accept that connections exist.
 Find them, document them, and manage them.
 Build security that assumes the boundaries will be crossed and focuses on limiting the damage when they are.